Tobacco and Vape Tax Automation

 An industry of innovation

 What happens when millions of people abandon one product in favor of another?
 Tax authorities take note.
-Such is the case with tobacco.
-As the smoking population increasingly trades traditional cigarettes for these other tobacco products, tax dollars are diverted to new forms of smoking or nicotine intake.
+Such is the case with tax on vaping products, cigars, and OTP.
+As the smoking population increasingly trades traditional cigarettes for these other products, tax dollars are diverted to newer forms of smoking or nicotine intake.
 In response, federal and state governments are determining not just how to regulate this multifaceted industry, but also how to enhance tax revenues from these products.

-Excise tax compliance today
+Tax compliance today